NativeScript/docs-v7/hello-world/hello-world-ns-cli.md

 ### 1. Add user interface

 NativeScript uses an XML structure to define UI components.
-Your app has one page, which has its UI defined in `app/main-page.xml`.
+Your app has one page, which has its UI defined in `main-page.xml`.
 In the same `app` directory, create a sibling file named `tasks.xml` and paste in the following contents.

 ```XML
 <Page loaded="onPageLoaded">